 c) Content tips

-A feature that many Loomly users rave about is the content tips option.
+A feature that many Loomly users rave about is the content tips option that I feel is one of the lucrative social media calendar benefits.
 Once you’ve installed the software, you can then choose which content categories you are interested in, and Loomly will send you daily tips on the type of content to cultivate and share.
 It’s a great feature that saves you the hassle of having to search for relevant content manually.

 Loomly tends to stick out from the crowd because of how well it helps you personalize all the functions of social media.
 What do you think?
 Have you used the tool before?